Dirk Demol

-As a rider, he specialized in the spring classics, having himself won the 1988 edition of the one-day classic Paris–Roubaix, riding as a professional cyclist for Team ADR.
+As a rider he specialized in the spring classics, his best result being his victory in the 1988 edition of the one-day classic Paris–Roubaix for Team ADR.

 Racing career

 Demol grew up in Kuurne, Belgium.
 In 1987 he finished third at Kuurne-Brussel-Kuurne.
 In 1988 he won Paris-Roubaix for Belgian pro team ADR.
 He retired from racing in 1995.